icasimpan/ismael.casimpan.com/content/posts/internet-archive.md

 **Simple to Use**

-Just input the URL or domain just like what you'll do in Google or any search engine.
+Input the URL or domain like what you'll do in Google or any search engine.
 Select what year and the circled dates in the calendar would point you to the archived page.

 **Example**

 Say for instance my former employer, Goabroad.com.
 I was there [2005 to early 2010 and I left traces in the robots.txt](https://web.archive.org/web/20070202013415/http://www.goabroad.com/robots.txt).
-I was then primarily doing SEO though my favorite task was doing sysadmin for the company most of the time.
+I was then doing SEO though my favorite task was doing sysadmin for the company most of the time.

-Let's search for a time period Jan 1, 2006:
+Let's search for Jan 1, 2006:
 ![search goabroad.com in archive.org and select archive in Jan 1, 2006](/images/0_archive.org.png)

-If you'll observe close enough, you'll see what web language it used that time: yes, coldfusion.
+If you'll observe close enough, you'll see what web language it used that time: yes, ColdFusion.
 ![Hover on the Study Abroad link at the top](/images/1_archive.org.png)

 Stretch back a little further and you'll see the earliest version of the site.